YassineElbouchaibi/todo-actix/readme.md

 ## Usage

 The api can be explored and tested out in the browser through the [swagger-ui](https://swagger.io/swagger-ui/) interface available at http://127.0.0.1:8080/docs/.
+The logs can be viewed in the [Jaeger UI](http://localhost:16686/) interface available at http://localhost:16686/search?service=todo-actix.

 ### List Todos: